lamttran/ECLasso/README.md

 - Tolerance, which determines termination criteria for the internal ADMM algorithm.

 # Try it out with simulated data
-We've included some examples of our candidate subset approach with logistic and Cox models using simulated data with the script ADMMsimulations.R
+We've included simulations with our candidate subset approach under logistic and Cox models with 2 linear constraints in the script ECLassosimulations.R